TliYou/Differential-Transform/README.md

 product.m (auxiliary function: differential transform of a product of two functions) Example1.m
 Example2.m
-dely.m, delyp.m, history.m (auxiliary functions used with Matlab package "ddensd")
+ddefun.m, dely.m, delyp.m, history.m (auxiliary functions used with Matlab package "ddensd")

 Matlab version used: 2012a.